connervieira/Marathon/DOCUMENTATION.md

 7. Press 'Submit'
 8. The hash provided will be decrypted using the key provided.
 The output will be shown below the form.
     - If you see random nonsensical characters, its possible one of the values were mistyped, or the hash is invalid.
 However, it's also possible that the hash was encrypted using a different key.
 This could have happened if you've changed your Clock In Verification key since this hash was created.
+        - If you've changed your key since the shift was recorded, try using your old shift verification keys.
     - If the shift hash is valid, you should see the raw shift data in plain text.